Ways to Rebuild Trust at Work

 The owner set a new, reachable goal at the weekly meeting.
 Each week, the goal was achieved; the owner noted to staff that the goal was achieved and thanked them for their contribution.
 Gradually, as more realistic goals were met, the staff came to trust their leadership again.

-Employees are able to act with candor and without hesitation.
+Employees can act with candor and without hesitation.
 Rehearsing and wordsmithing are unnecessary as employees communicate without fear of reprisal.
 Thoughts are not withheld or monitored based on who is present to hear them.

 A trusting workplace affords employees a comfortable environment for open communication, risk-taking, innovation, and achievement.
 A trusting workplace ensures managers and coworkers that discretionary energy is expended to serve the overall good of the organization.
 Got trust?
 Your organization rocks.